The Dishman Family of Virginia

 1. [S4] Charles M. Marsteller, "The Dishman Family of Pine Hill, c.1752-1905, Westmoreland and King George Counties," Tidewater Virginia Families: A Magazine of History and Genealogy 9 (2000): 164-172.

-2. [S2] Samuel Roland Dishman, Compiler, Chart Showing the Descendants of SAMUEL DISHMAN Who Was the First Dishman to Settle in America, (San Francisco, CA: Privately printed, 1 Dec 1935).
+2. [S2] Samuel Roland Dishman, compiler, Book - Samuel Dishman Descendants Chart, (San Francisco, CA: Privately printed, 1 Dec 1935).

-3. [S118] Netti Schreiner-Yantis and Florene Speakman Love, compilers, The 1787 Census of Virginia, (Springfield, VA: Genealogical Books in Print, 1987). p.
+3. [S118] Netti Schreiner-Yantis and Florene Speakman Love, compilers, Book - 1787 Virginia Census, (Springfield, VA: Genealogical Books in Print, 1987). p.
 370.

-4. [S13] Samuel Dishman Sr. will (16 Dec 1793), Will Book 2, page 198, County Clerk's Office, King George County, Virginia.
+4. [S13] Samuel Dishman Sr. will (16 Dec 1793), Will Book 2, page 198, County Clerk's Office.

 Mary Degges1,2